I didn’t finish college.

 But lack of a desire for education was never one of them.
 Continue reading “It’s official – I’m in love with Coursera”

 As a former Golden Gloves winning boxer, when I started doing a little boxing workout a few years ago I was not at all interested in competing or fighting.
+I was more interested in looking for the cheaper life insurance.
 I had fought plenty of battles in the ring, learned what I needed to learn, and accomplished what I wanted to accomplish.
 I had nothing to prove.

 I liked the idea of hopping in the ring and sparring with some of the fighters once I got into a little better shape, but it seemed like the guys at this gym went at it a little harder than I wanted to and I was perfectly content to just hit the bags and work one on one with a trainer.